The Meaning of Oxidized Metal

 Metal oxidation takes place when an ionic chemical reaction occurs on a metal's surface while oxygen is present.
 Electrons move from the metal to the oxygen molecules during this process.
-Negative oxygen ions then generate and enter the metal.
-This leads to the creation of an oxide surface.
+Negative oxygen ions then generate and enter the metal, leading to the creation of an oxide surface.
 Oxidation is a form of metal corrosion.

 When Does Oxidation Occur?